scra88le/taxonomySca88le/_posts/2019-5-30-Orchidaceae.md

 **UK Distribution:** UK wide, except the Scottish Highlands

 ## **Early Marsh Orchid** (*Dactylorhiza incarnata*)
 Generally found in wet meadows, calcareous marshes and sand-dunes, this is the most widespread of the marsh-orchids.
 There are five identified sub-species, which sometimes identification difficult.
 The best site for the Early Marsh that I found was at [Pixey Mead][px link], a SSSI, just north of Oxford.
-This ancient wet meadow had dozens of plants that were starting to flower as of late May.
-Incarnate is similar to the Southern Marsh; but this is typically a larger plant, with larger flowers that are a darker pink.
+This ancient wet meadow had dozens of plants that were starting to flower as of late May. *D. incarnate* is similar to the Southern Marsh; but this is typically a larger plant, with larger flowers that are a darker pink.

 ![Early Marsh]({{ site.baseurl }}/images/orchids/earlymarsh1.JPG)
 ![Early Marsh]({{ site.baseurl }}/images/orchids/earlymarsh2.JPG)